 👉 Variable Universal Life (VUL) Insurance

-This insurance type combines whole life insurance and investment.
+VUL insurance combines whole life insurance and investment.
 Death benefits are paid to survivors anytime the insured dies.
 Its accumulated cash value is invested in balanced, bond, money market, and/or equity funds.
 Thus, VULs are ideal for long-term investment and insurance needs.

 Best Life Insurance with Investment in the Philippines